equinor/terraform-azurerm-key-vault/README.md

 # terraform-azurerm-vault

-Terraform module which creates an Azure Key Vault with client permissions and diagnostic settings
+Terraform module which creates an Azure Key Vault.